 Students who successfully complete one of the Career Academies have the option of receiving credit in identified colleges.
 The number of credits range from 3 to 20, depending on the Academy and the College.

 Credit by Examination

-Only those courses so designated in the program are eligible for credit by examination: Software Applications I.
+Only those courses so designated in the Catalog of Approved High School Courses are eligible for credit by examination: Software Applications I.